-There is something connecting these similar food traditions which is to find in the Transumanza and the Tratturi.
+There is something connecting these similar food traditions which are to find in the Transumanza and the Tratturi.

 Transumanza, in English transhumance, is the seasonal migration the shepherds would do with their sheep before the winter, from the Apennines of Abruzzo & Molise, down the meadows of North Puglia, also known as Tavoliere delle Puglie and vice-versa before the summer.
-The importance of Transhumance, was also reecognised by the UNESCO, who inserted this important tradition to the list of inthangible cultural heritage on December 2019.
+The importance of Transhumance, was also recognized by the UNESCO, who inserted this important tradition to the list of intangible cultural heritage in December 2019.
 More info on the UNESCO blog page.

-The semi-natural path the shepherds will do were called Tratturi (Sheep Tracks), some of more than 240km long like the Tratturo L’Aquila-Foggia.
+The semi-natural path the shepherds will do was called Tratturi (Sheep Tracks), some of more than 240 km long like the Tratturo L’Aquila-Foggia.

 Is impossible to find the roots of this dish, however, there seems to be a thin line connecting Abruzzo & Molise to Puglia.
-Probably over the centuries not only flocks and shepherds have migrated, but also our culinary traditions and the chitarra.
+Probably, not only flocks and shepherds have migrated over the centuries, but also our culinary traditions and the chitarra.

 Abruzzo & Molise…not everyone knows

-So far you probably noticed I’ve been mentioning Abruzzo ‘&’ Molise, in fact, not everyone knows that the two regions until before 1963 (Just 57y ago) were part of a unique region, called Abruzzi & Molise.
+So far you have probably noticed I’ve been mentioning Abruzzo ‘&’ Molise.
+In fact, not everyone knows that these two regions until before 1963 (just 57 years ago) were part of a unique region, called Abruzzi & Molise.